dubkov/stm32f100rb-blink/README.md

 * system_stm32f10x.c
 * system_stm32f10x.h

-The developer code is placed in main.c
+The other files are placed automatically by IDE